-Test-taking may improve learning in people of all agesMarch 7th, 2013 in Psychology & Psychiatry /
+Test-taking may improve learning in people of all agesMarch 7, 2013 in Medicine & Health / Psychology & Psychiatry

 Older adults who haven't been in school for a while are as capable of learning from tests as younger adults and college students, according to new research published by the American Psychological Association.